GazzolaLab/PyElastica/docs/guide/workflow.md

 <h2>3.a Define Boundary Conditions, Forcings, and Connections</h2>

-Now that we have added all our rods to `sim`, we need to apply relevant boundary conditions.
+Now that we have added all our rods to `simulator`, we need to apply relevant boundary conditions.
 See [this page](../api/constraints.rst) for in-depth explanations and documentation.